 More Things to Do on Bastille Day in Paris

 Most large museums (and some smaller ones), department stores, and shopping complexes in Paris will be open on Bastille Day.
-(Remember, summer sales are still underway!)
+(Remember, the final days of the summer sales are still underway!)

 The Arc de Triomphe is open only in the afternoon due to the Bastille Day Parade during the morning.